jborichevskiy/up-and-to-the-right/content/dense.md

 ## People
 - [Piotr Wozniak](https://supermemo.guru/wiki/Piotr_Wozniak) is researching spaced repetition, incremental reading, memory, sleep, and a whole lot more.
 - Marshall Rosenberg's [Non-Violent Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication) is a great framework for thinking about and improving one's relationships.
-[HN](https://news.ycombinator.com/item?id=21263894). {#Notable-Problems-Projects-and-People}
+[HN](https://news.ycombinator.com/item?id=21263894).
 ## 2019-12-09 - "Now" - [back to top]({{< relref path="#post-titles-and-dates" >}})

 Thinking a lot about personal information systems and how we discover, consume, and share content.